Now Inhale

 The Towers of Hanoi

 Russell describes here a real and playable game.
 The Towers of Hanoi game (or Tower of Hanoi, or Tower of Brahma) is based on an ancient Hindu legend, expressed as a modern game by Edouard Lucas in 1883.
 It is simple in concept, basically transferring a stack of disks one at a time from one peg or stack to another peg or stack.
 There are three stacks, and no disk can be placed atop a smaller disk.
 Depending on the number of disks, this can take quite a while.
-A similar numerical mountain lurks in the chessboard challenge to place a grain of rice on the first square, two grains on the second, continuing to double until the 64th square is reached.
+A similar numerical mountain range lurks in the chessboard challenge to place a grain of rice on the first square, two grains on the second, continuing to double until the 64th square is reached.

 Eric Frank Russell's "Now Inhale" is the first place I ran across the Towers of Hanoi, and I suspect that is so for many other science fiction fans.
 To Taylor, the ancient legendary ritual is not a mathematical abstraction but a possibility of extending life day after day as long as possible — or a quick termination at the strangler's post.